A thin lace

 Lower the left loop from A to B.

-A takes through B left the loop of C right unreversed.
+A goes through B left, and takes the loop of C right unreversed.

-B takes the inner loop on B right unreversed, pulling it through the outer loop on B right.
+B takes the inner loop on B right unreversed, pulling it through the loop in front.

 C takes the loop from B right unreversed.